nxtd-dev/dash/Setup-Guide.md

 8. Set `SMTP Status` to `Active` to enable mailing or `Inactive` to disable.

 ## Bot Protection:
-To protect your site from automated abuse, Xera supports several bot protection services.
+To protect your site from automated abuse, Get Free Website supports several bot protection services.
 Here’s how to set them up:

 1. **Google reCAPTCHA:** Go to the Google reCAPTCHA website, sign up, and get the necessary site key and secret key.
-Enter these credentials in Xera.
+Enter these credentials in Get Free Website.
-2. **Human Captcha:** If you have a preferred human captcha service, obtain the credentials from the service provider and enter them in Xera.
+2. **Human Captcha:** If you have a preferred human captcha service, obtain the credentials from the service provider and enter them in Get Free Website.
 3. **CryptoLoot:** Visit the CryptoLoot website, register, and get the required API key.
-Enter this key in Xera.
+Enter this key in Get Free Website.
-4. **Cloudflare Turnstile:** Sign up on the Cloudflare website, get the required credentials, and enter them in Xera.
+4. **Cloudflare Turnstile:** Sign up on the Cloudflare website, get the required credentials, and enter them in Get Free Website.

-To enable or disable a specific bot protection service, toggle its status in Xera.
+To enable or disable a specific bot protection service, toggle its status in Get Free Website.

 ## SSL Certificates (GoGetSSL):
 To manage SSL certificates through GoGetSSL, follow these steps:
 1. Obtain your API credentials from [GoGetSSL](https://my.gogetssl.com) by navigating to `Reseller Modules` -> `API Settings`.
-2. Enter the obtained API credentials into Xera under the SSL configuration section.
+2. Enter the obtained API credentials into Get Free Website under the SSL configuration section.

 ## ACME SSL Configuration:
-Xera supports ACME SSL certificate provisioning from multiple providers.
+Get Free Website supports ACME SSL certificate provisioning from multiple providers.
 Configure them as follows:

 ### Let's Encrypt:
 Refer to [Let's Encrypt Get Started Page](https://letsencrypt.org/getting-started/)